FIKA B'LORE Journal

 5 Reasons Your Bangalore Office Needs a Fika Break

 In early 2026, the Deccan Herald reported a 35% rise in burnout cases among Bangalore's working professionals compared to five years ago.
-Most affected: tech and startup employees aged 24-38, working 14-hour days with blurred boundaries between office and home.
-According to Blind, an anonymous professional community of 13 million verified users, 83% of Indian employees report experiencing burnout.
-72% regularly work beyond the legal 48-hour week.
-Meanwhile in Sweden — a country that ranks 11th globally in productivity per employee — workers take two mandatory coffee breaks every day....
+Most affected: tech and startup employees aged 24-38,...
 Read more...

 Cardamom: How a Spice From Karnataka's Hills Became the Soul of Swedish Baking